 Premium revenue is recognized as revenue by the HMOs during the coverage period of the subscriber agreement.
 For the primary Medicaid business, notification is received throughout the year of any new, removed or revised members and the date of eligibility for coverage.
 The date of notification may be subsequent to the date of eligibility.
-The HMOs believe premium revenue has been appropriately recognized for the years ended December 31, 2021 and 2020.
+The HMOs believe premium revenue has been appropriately recognized for the year ended December 31, 2021, the HMOs fiscal year-end.